 The journey of its founder, a cacao farmer and chocolate manufacturer in one William Harcourt-Cooze is as remarkable as are his personally selected cocoa beans and chocolates.
 His childhood on a wild stretch off the Ireland’s south-west coast opened his heart to adventure and wild produce.
 For two decades ‘Willie’ has been planting and harvesting the precious criollo cocoa pods at his Hacienda El Tesoro in Venezuela where ginger grows wildly beneath the cacao trees.
 No chemical treatment has been ever used on any of the cocoa farms that the beans are directly sourced from.
 Roasted in antique ball roasters (restored by Willie himself), just raw cane sugar and natural cocoa butter (less than is usual) – no soya lecithin and vanilla – are added because “the best tastes always come from fine ingredients that are not mishandled or contaminated“.
 Willie’a Chocolate uses only the less productive Criollo and Trinitario beans to achieve more interesting range of flavours than the largely used Foreastero strain of cocoa.
 Each bean is then conched for up to 11 days.
 For cooking the single origin 70 % cacao cylinders are very handy to crate also savoury plates (recipes on their website).
 Must try are the single district dark chocolates in the Venezuelan Gold range with the typical coffee and nutty aromas.
 I am fond of the Peruvian Gold sourced from Chulucanas as its plum and raisin fragrance is just so unusual.

-Buy online at www.williescacao.com, at Selfridges Food Hall and other gourmet purveyors across the UK.
+Buy online at www.williescacao.com, at Selfridges Food Hall and other gourmet purveyors such as Sourced Market in London.

 Hotel Chocolat British Cocoa Grower & Chocolatier